bassmanitram/dataclass-cli/QUICKSTART.md

 $ python build.py -p myapp -d -v                # Deploy with verbose
 ```

 That's it!
-You now know enough to build powerful CLIs with dataclass-cli. 🚀
+You now know enough to build powerful CLIs with dataclass-config. 🚀